 - Agriculture: For businesses dependent upon weather and natural forces, any tool that helps reduce risk and vulnerability is a welcome addition.
 Forbes magazine points out that the modern agricultural sector is increasingly adopting IoT solutions and that “There are thousands of sensors currently deployed to improve water sustainability, imaging, production and ease of farming.”

 As part of an overall process of digital transformation, an IIoT network provides a powerful tool for building greater resilience and competitiveness.

-- Improved agility: When IIoT devices share data in real-time, they contribute to an intelligence network that continually gathers, analyzes, and learns from data.
+- Improved agility: When IIoT devices share data in real-time, they contribute to an intelligence network that continually gathers, analyses, and learns from data.
 This allows businesses to respond to opportunity – and risk – with speed and decisiveness.
-And those same devices not only send data but can also receive instructions based on data analysis to adapt and optimize their automated workflows.
+And those same devices not only send data but can also receive instructions based on data analysis to adapt and optimise their automated workflows.

 - Healthier machines: Devices and machines in an IoT network are continually transmitting operational logs and performance data.
 AI and machine learning algorithms use this sensor data to gain valuable predictive maintenance insights.
 In fact, according to McKinsey, “Predictive maintenance typically reduces machine downtime by 30% to 50% and increases machine life by 20% to 40%.”

 - Greater efficiency: Unfortunately, “if it ain’t broke” is often the stance that businesses take when prioritizing their operational needs.
 This attitude can lead to inefficient legacy processes hanging on past their prime.
 When an operational network incorporates IoT devices, the data they gather and transmit is entirely objective.
 The application of advanced analytics to such data leads to ongoing recommendations and strategies for updating processes, streamlining tasks, and achieving increased efficiency.